 Today is Mother’s Day in Mexico.
 My first Mother’s Day as a mom in Mexico.
-(When I left the Mexico, 23 years ago, I wasn’t a mom yet.)
-In Mexico they celebrate Mother’s Day very big with a lot festivities, especially in schools.
+(When I left Mexico, 23 years ago, I wasn’t a mom yet.)
+In Mexico, they celebrate Mother’s Day very big with a lot of festivities, especially in schools.

 Little kids practice dances to dance for their mom in their schools on this day.
 So, my little one warned me to bring enough tissue because she knew I was going to be very emotional.